 Commerzbank manages cyber and information security risks via the Group division "Group Risk Management - Cyber Risk & Information Security" (GRM-CRIS), which reports to the Group Chief Information Security Officer (CISO).
-In addition to established security functions such as the Information Security Management System (ISMS) as well as risk reporting on key risk indicators, GRM-CRIS focuses on managing cyber risk appropriately and on strengthening Commerzbank's cyber-resilience (including its information security incident management capabilities).
-It also addresses the interaction between cyber and information security risks and other types of risk relating to areas such as human resources, procurement, business continuity management and physical security.
+In addition to established security functions such as the ISO 27001 certified Information Security Management System (ISMS) as well as risk reporting on key risk indicators, GRM-CRIS focuses on managing cyber risk appropriately and on strengthening Commerzbank's cyber-resilience (including its information security incident management capabilities).
+It also addresses the interaction between cyber and information security risks and other types of material risk relating to areas such as operational risk.